The pH scale

 Answer

 We often use a pH glass electrode to measure the pH of an aqueous solution.
-Although it is not wrong to say that the pH of a 2 M HCl solution is -0.3, the pH scale becomes less accurate when the concentration of a solution is greater than 1 M. This is because acid molecules may be absorbed by a layer of gel, which is coated on the glass bulb (see below diagram), lowering the activity of H+ at the electrode, making it harder to accurately measure the real concentration of H+ in the solution.
-On the other hand, a solution with pH < 10-14 M has so low a concentration of H+ that other ions present in the solution may be detected by the electrode instead, giving an inaccurate reading.
+While it is mathematically possible to calculate a pH of -0.3 for a 2 M HCl solution, the practical measurement of pH becomes less accurate at very high concentrations (typically above 1 M).
+This is because the activity of ions in concentrated solutions deviates significantly from their ideal concentrations due to interionic interactions, making it challenging for the electrode to accurately reflect the true values.
+Furthermore, acid molecules may be absorbed by a layer of gel, which is coated on the glass bulb (see below diagram), lowering the activity of H+ at the electrode, making it harder to accurately measure the real concentration of H+ in the solution.
+On the other hand, a solution with pH < 10-14 M has so low a concentration of H+ that other cations (such Na+) present in the solution may be detected by the electrode instead, giving an inaccurate reading.
 This is why the pH scale is usually quoted between 0 to 14.
 Fortunately, many common solutions like those stated in the diagram above have pH values within the measurable range.

 next article: acidity vs alkalinity